groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.3.0-release-notes.md

 }
 ```

-The following logic for sizing Cad document rendering is applied:

-1. If both CadOptions.Height and CadOptions.Width properties are set, the resulting image will have the same size in pixels.
-2. If only one of CadOptions.Height and CadOptions.Width is set, the value of another side will be calculated from ratio in the original document.
-If  CadOptions.Height is set as 600 and the ratio of the height to width in original cad document is 6 to 5, then the width of the resulting image will be 500 px.
-3. If none of CadOptions.Height and CadOptions.Width is set, or set as 0, the CadOptions.ScaleFactor will be used to form resulting image size.
+{{< alert style="warning" >}}The following logic for sizing Cad document rendering is applied:If both CadOptions.Height and CadOptions.Width properties are set, the resulting image will have the same size in pixels.If only one of CadOptions.Height and CadOptions.Width is set, the value of another side will be calculated from ratio in the original document.
+If  CadOptions.Height is set as 600 and the ratio of the height to width in original cad document is 6 to 5, then the width of the resulting image will be 500 px.If none of CadOptions.Height and CadOptions.Width is set, or set as 0, the CadOptions.ScaleFactor will be used to form resulting image size.
 The data type of this property is float, values higher than 1 will enlarge resulting image and values between 0 and 1 will make image smaller.
-If the render result image size is equal to 200 px to 200 px, when CadOptions.ScaleFactor is equal to 1, then setting this value to 0.1 will provide image with 20 px to 20 px dimension.
-4. When CadOptions are not set size of resulting image is set by API.
+If the render result image size is equal to 200 px to 200 px, when CadOptions.ScaleFactor is equal to 1, then setting this value to 0.1 will provide image with 20 px to 20 px dimension.When CadOptions are not set size of resulting image is set by API.
 The same logic is applied when rendering to HTML.
-When rendering to pdf, generally only height to width ratio matters.
+When rendering to pdf, generally only height to width ratio matters.{{< /alert >}}

 ### Integrate Metered licensing